pabloripoll/docker-prestashop-1.7-php-7.4/README.md

 Now, Prestashop should be available on local machine by visiting [http://localhost:8888/index.php](http://localhost:8888/index.php)

+- To make this happends rename the directory **install_x** to just **install**

 ## Database

-Every time the containers are built or up and running it will be like start from a fresh installation, displaying Prestashop wizard on screen.
+Every time the containers are built or up and running it will be like start from a fresh installation, displaying Prestashop Wizard on screen.

-- To make this happends rename the directory **install_x** to just **install**

 So, you can follow the Prestashop Wizard steps to configure the project at requirements *(language, ip and port, etc)* with fresh database tables.

-On he other hand, you can continue using this repository with the pre-set database executing the command `$ make database-install`
+On the other hand, you can continue using this repository with the pre-set database executing the command `$ make database-install`

 Follow the next recommendations to keep development stages clear and safe.